seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

       Nothing
       return 5

+The do-block here always yields `Nothing`, because of the second to last step.

 Other monads in the wild
 ------------------------

 The Parsec libary uses `Parser` actions to define a grammer for parsing.
-Here's how to parse an IPv4 address.
-Can you guess what the type of `decimal` and `char` are?
+Here's one to parse an IPv4 address.
 It combines actions by matching them against an input.
 If the input doesn't match any of the steps, it exits and tells its parent it didn't match.

     data IP = IP Word8 Word8 Word8 Word8 deriving Show